 Using Mirrors and Lighting to Make Any Room Feel Larger

-A floor-length mirror leaning against a wall costs $30 to $70 at discount home stores or far less second-hand.
+A floor-length mirror leaning against a wall costs $30 to $70 at discount home stores, or far less second-hand.
 A gallery arrangement of smaller mirrors creates a similar effect with more visual interest.

-Before the change: Flat, bright overhead light.
+Before: Flat, bright overhead light.
 Every corner feels equally exposed and slightly clinical.

 The Free Fix: Rearranging Furniture for Better Flow